Azure/FTALive-Sessions/content/containers/aks-networking/readme.md

 Whilst AKS customers are able to route egress traffic through an Azure Load Balancer, there are limitations on the amount of outbound flows of traffic that is possible.

 [Cluster egress with Managed NAT Gateway](https://docs.microsoft.com/en-us/azure/aks/nat-gateway)

+# Azure CNI Overlay (advanced)

+With [Azure CNI Overlay](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay) every node gets an IP address from the cluster subnet.
+Pods receive IPs from a private CIDR provided at the time of cluster creation.
+Each node is assigned a /24 address space carved out from the same CIDR.
+Extra nodes created when you scale out a cluster automatically receive /24 address spaces from the same CIDR.

+## Planning IP address
+- Cluster Nodes
+    - Cluster nodes gets deployed into the subnet in your VNet.
+    - A /24 subnet can fit upto 251 nodes.
+Leave room for scaling and upgrades.

+- Pods
+    - The Overlay solution assigns a /24 address space for pods on every node from the private CIDR that you specify during cluster creation.
+Ensure the private CIDR is large enough to provide /24 address spaces for new nodes to support future cluster expansion.
+    - The /24 size is fixed and can't be increased or decreased.
+    - You can run up to 250 pods on a node.
+    - Pod CIDR space must not overlap with the cluster subnet range or with the directly connected networks.

+- Kubernetes service address range
+    - It must be smaller than /12.
+    - This range shouldn't overlap with the pod CIDR range, cluster subnet range, and IP range used in peered VNets and on-premises networks.

+- Kubernetes DNS service IP address
+    - This IP address is within the Kubernetes service address range that's used by cluster service discovery.
+    - Don't use the first IP address in your address range, as this address is used for the kubernetes.default.svc.cluster.local address.

+## Egress Traffic

+- Communication with endpoints outside the cluster happens through the node IP through NAT.
+- You can provide outbound (egress) connectivity to the internet for Overlay pods using a Standard SKU Load Balancer or Managed NAT Gateway.
+- It translates the source IP ( the pod IP) of the traffic to the primary address of the VM which enables Azure networking stack to route the traffic.
+- You can also control egress traffic by directing it to a firewall using User Defined Routes on the cluster subnet.

+## Ingress Connectivity

+- You can configure ingress connectivity to the cluster using an ingress controller, such as Nginx or HTTP application routing.
+- You cannot configure ingress connectivity using Azure App Gateway.

+## When to use Overlay?

+- You would like to scale to a large number of pods, but have limited IP address space in your VNet.
+- Most of the pod communication is within the cluster.
+- You don't need advanced AKS features, such as virtual nodes.

+## Limitations

+- You can't use Application Gateway as an Ingress Controller (AGIC) for an Overlay cluster.
+- Virtual Machine Availability Sets (VMAS) aren't supported for Overlay.
+- Dual stack networking isn't supported in Overlay.
+- You can't use DCsv2-series virtual machines in node pools.

 # Different Types of Services in Kubernetes
 [Basic Concepts of Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/)